vivianmiranda/EuclidEmulator2/README.md

-## VM: Solved a difficult memory leak related.
+## VM: Solved a difficult memory leak.

 What was the cause of the memory leak?
 A few reasons.